hsgweon/pipits/README.md

     sequences with PEAR
 2. The resulting assembled reads are then quality filtered with FASTX_FASTQ_QUALITY_FILTER
-3. The header of each read is then relabelled with an index number and a sample ID
+3. The header of each read is then relabelled with an index number followed by a sample ID
 4. The resulting files are converted into a FASTA format with FASTX_FASTQ_TO_FASTA and merged into a single file to produce the final output file "prepped.fasta"" in the output directory
-5. PIPITS PREP can be run without the list file provided that the files in the input directory follow illumina file naming convention.
+5. PIPITS_PREP can be run without the list file provided that the files in the input directory follow illumina file naming convention.
 It is generally recommended however to first make a list file of read-pairs prior to running the script

 2.2 PIPITS FUNITS
 -----------------